* This is a sponsored post for Skinny Booze *

-Serrano Ham Salad – What is a dinner party without a salad?
+Serrano Ham Salad - What is a dinner party without a salad?
 We kept with the Spanish vibe by making this Serrano ham and Manchego salad.
-We took a base of rocket lettuce (arugula) and dressed it in olive oil, salt and pepper, lemon juice and red wine vinegar and then topped it with Serrano ham, shavings of Manchego cheese and some figs.
+We took a base of rocket lettuce (arugula) and dressed it in olive oil, salt and pepper, lemon juice and red wine vinegar and then topped it with Serrano ham (a traditional Spanish ham), shavings of Manchego cheese and some figs.

-- Put out a selection of wines.
-A red, white and rose, so that there is something for everyone to go with all the different tapas recipes on offer.
+• Put out a selection of wines.
+A red, white and rose, so that there is something for everyone to go with all the different dishes on offer.

-- Have a selection of breads out with some olive oil and balsamic vinegar in a bowl for dipping.
+• Have a selection of breads out (including crusty bread, breadsticks and slices) with some olive oil and balsamic vinegar in a bowl for dipping.

-- Put some Spanish meats and cheeses on a board as a filler if you have lots of guests.
-It’s always better to have too much food and have leftovers than not have enough.
-Why not include our Antipasto Platter?
+• Put some Spanish meats, roasted red peppers and cheeses on a board as a filler if you have lots of guests.
+It's always better to have too much food and have leftovers than not have enough.

 • Try to make as much as you can earlier on in the day or the night before.
 The olives can be made in advance and will keep in the fridge for a few days.
 The chicken skewers and meatballs can be made and kept in the fridge until they are ready to cook.